Center for Educational Innovation’s Thank a Teacher Program.

 Several key themes emerged from the synthesis of research on MOOCs: (a) openness: the varied definitions of openness; (b) barriers to persistence: high dropout and lurker rates show that barriers to learning are a significant challenge, and research has focused on engagement, motivation, and presence to mitigate learner isolation; and (c) structure: the two different MOOC formats—cMOOC and xMOOC—attract different audiences, use different learning approaches, and employ different teaching methods.

 Kennedy, J. (2018).
 Exploring lived experiences in distance learning: A phenomenological lens.
-Paper presented at 2018 E-Learn: World Conference on E-Learning in Corporate, Government, Healthcare, and Higher Education.
-Association for the Advancement of Computing in Education (AACE), Las Vegas, Nevada.
-Retrieved from https://www.learntechlib.org/primary/p/185319/.
+Presented at the 2018 E-Learn: World Conference on E-Learning in Corporate, Government, Healthcare, and Higher Education (AACE), Las Vegas, NV.

 Kennedy, J. (2014).
 Assessing technological pedagogical content knowledge (TPCK) in online teaching.
-Paper presented at the 2014 annual conference of the Association of Educational Communication and Technology International Convention, Jacksonville, Florida.
+Presented at the 2014 Association of Educational Communication and Technology International Convention, Jacksonville, FL.

 Kennedy, J. (2014).
 Using video technology for collaboration.
-University of Minnesota.
+Invited talk presented at the University of Minnesota.

 Kennedy, J. (2014).
-Pedagogy Spotlights on Online Learning: Using the I CARE model to facilitate online learning.
-University of Minnesota.
+Pedagogy spotlights on online learning: Using the I CARE model to facilitate online learning.
+Invited talk presented at the University of Minnesota.

 Kennedy, J., Fandrey, A., Hunt, A., & LimBybliw, A. (2013).
 Using Google+ Hangout for online group collaboration and presentations.
-Paper presented at 2013 EDULEARN13 conference of the International Academy of Technology, Education, and Development (IATED), Barcelona, Spain.
-Retrieved from https://library.iated.org/view/KENNEDY2013USI
+Presented at IATED EduLearn 13:The 5th annual international conference on education and new learning technologies, Barcelona, Spain.